Skip to main content

 • imperforate anus.

-McKusick-Kaufman syndrome is a genetic syndrome associated with fetal ovarian cysts, alongside hydrometrocolpos, polydactyly and heart defects.
+McKusick-Kaufman syndrome is a genetic condition associated with fetal ovarian cysts, alongside hydrometrocolpos, polydactyly and heart defects.

 Clinical features

-A fetal ovarian cyst is diagnosed if there is a fluid-filled sac greater than two centimetres in diameter.
+A fetal ovarian cyst is diagnosed if there is a fluid-filled sac greater than 2cm in diameter.
 Fetal ovarian cysts:

 • can be a range of sizes;

-• can lead to ovarian torsion if they are over four centimetres in size (if this happens, or the cyst experiences haemorrhage, the appearance can be complex or solid);
+• can lead to ovarian torsion if they are over 4cm in size (if this happens, or the cyst experiences haemorrhage, the appearance can be complex or solid);

-• can cause polyhydramnios if they are over six centimetres in size; and
+• can cause polyhydramnios if they are over 6cm in size; and

 • can lead to ascites if they rupture.

 Most cases of fetal ovarian cysts are sporadic, with no genetic cause found.
-A few are associated with genetic syndromes; most commonly, McKusick-Kaufman syndrome.
+A few cases may be associated with genetic conditions, most commonly McKusick-Kaufman syndrome.

 Genomic testing is not usually performed for an isolated ovarian cyst.
-Where an ovarian cyst is found with other anomalies, however, testing should be considered and appropriate referrals made.
+Where an ovarian cyst is found with other anomalies, testing may be considered (depending on the suspected conditions) and appropriate referrals made.

 Inheritance and genomic counselling

 Where a fetal ovarian cyst is isolated, there is no risk of recurrence.
-If, however, the cause is found to be McKusick-Kaufman syndrome (an autosomal recessive condition), the risk of recurrence is 25%, or one in four subsequent pregnancies.
+If a genomic cause is found, the cause itself will suggest the inheritance pattern and recurrence.
+For example, in McKusick-Kaufman syndrome (an autosomal recessive condition), the risk of recurrence is 25%, or one in four subsequent pregnancies.

 Management